marylkayoe/mousePerformanceAnalysis/BEAMCROSS/readme.md

    -  **`LF_computeWeightedMovement.m`**
    Given a video region of interest (e.g., under the bar) and the column probabilities, calculates a movement trace that weighs each column’s differences by how likely the mouse is there.

-   The combining the results of these two functions, we can get a weighted movement trace that is robust to noise and tail movements.
+   Combining the results of these two local functions, we can get a weighted movement trace that is robust to noise and tail movements.
 Slips are detected by thresholding this trace, and the results are returned in the following output variables:
    - slipEventStarts: the frame numbers where slips start
    - slipEventPeaks: the peak values of the weighted movement trace during slips
    - slipEventAreas: the area under the weighted movement trace during slips